 The design of our selection processes incorporates the values of equality and diversity, and minimises the risk of direct or indirect discrimination on the grounds of the protected characteristics defined in the 2010 Equality Act.*

-All applications are made via the UCAS website and must be received by the deadline date of October 15, 2018 for equal consideration.
+All applications are made via the UCAS website and must be received by the UCAS medical school deadline date of October 15 each year.
 Click here to visit the UCAS website.

 If you meet our academic and other requirements, you will be invited to the Multiple Mini Interviews (MMIs) which are a compulsory part of the selection process.

-No Skype/remote interviews will be possible as we believe that face to face assessment of an applicant’s abilities is important.
-The MMIs will consist of a number of stations which will be mapped to the General Medical Council’s Promoting Excellence and the NHS Constitution.
+Normally, we do not allow Skype/remote interviews as we believe that face to face assessment of an applicant’s abilities is important, however due to the COVID-19 pandemic, all our MMIs will take place online using a suitable platform.
+The format of the interviews will be the same as face to face MMIs and will consist of 8 to 9 of stations which will be mapped to the General Medical Council’s Promoting Excellence and the NHS Constitution.
 The stations will assess attributes including:

 Performance at each station is scored according to a check list, defined in advance, by the trained interviewer who may be a doctor, scientist or simulator.
 The number of marks available at each station are the same.
 For each applicant a total score is cumulated across stations and applicants are ranked according to total score.
 The rank of an applicant is part of the main factors influencing whether an offer of a place is made.

-We require all applicants to take the UCAT (UK Clinical Aptitude Test) in 2018 for 2019 entry and 2019 for 2020 entry, this will be considered alongside the other required qualifications.
+We require all applicants to take the UCAT (University Clinical Aptitude Test) in 2020 for 2021 entry, this will be considered alongside the other required qualifications.
 Results of these will be sent to us from UCAT, so you will not be required to send us your result.

 We do not provide specific score requirements for the UCAT as your score will be considered alongside all other entry requirements.
 Therefore we do not have a lower cut off score for UCAT or the Situational Judgment Test (SJT) section of the UCAT.